finno41/Elevators/README.md

 # Elevator Control Panel

-This project acts as an elevator control panel.
-It has the following functionality:
+This project acts as an elevator control panel

 ## Getting started
 Navigate to the main folder and run the following commands in your command line: